Derivation of the Navier–Stokes equations: Conservation of momentum

 Note that the gradient of a vector is a special case of the covariant derivative, the operation results in second rank tensors; except in Cartesian coordinates, it is important to understand that this is not simply an element by element gradient.
-Rearranging and recognizing that :
+Rearranging :

-The leftmost expression enclosed in parentheses is, by mass continuity (shown in a moment), equal to zero.
+The leftmost expression enclosed in parentheses is, by mass continuity (shown before), equal to zero.
 Noting that what remains on the left side of the equation is the material derivative of flow velocity:

 This appears to simply be an expression of Newton's second law (F = ma) in terms of body forces instead of point forces.
 Each term in any case of the Navier–Stokes equations is a body force.
 A shorter though less rigorous way to arrive at this result would be the application of the chain rule to acceleration: